theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 - A Buzzer or beeper is a little device that makes a buzzing noise and is used for signalling.
 - A **relay** is an electrically operated switch.
 It uses a low voltage control signal to switch, usually higher voltage.
 It can also be used to control lighting, electrical and other equipment.
 - ...
+but therefore we need to know how we can hook them up.

 ## <a name="schematics">6.
 Wiring Diagrams & Schematics
 Next we want to wire an external LED to the board.
 I could explain you here in steps how to make the connections *- the anode (longest) leg of an LED is connected to pin 13 on the Arduino, the negative or cathode (shortest) leg of the LED is then connected Ground -* but wouldn't it be much easier to draw you a sketch or diagram with the wires and components connected to the Arduino?!